pubkey/rxdb/docs-src/schema-validation.md

 **NOTICE:** Schema validation can be **CPU expensive** and increases your build size.
 You should always use a schema validation in development mode.
 For most use cases, you **should not** use a validation in production for better performance.

-When no validation is used, any document data can be safed but there might be **undefined behavior** when saving data that does not comply to the schema of a `RxCollection`.
+When no validation is used, any document data can be saved but there might be **undefined behavior** when saving data that does not comply to the schema of a `RxCollection`.

 RxDB has different implementations to validate data, each of them is based on a different [JSON Schema library](https://json-schema.org/implementations.html).
 In this example we use the [Dexie.js RxStorage](./rx-storage-dexie.md), but you can wrap the validation around **any other** [RxStorage](./rx-storage.md).